Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 65. What is a time constant?

-It is defined as the time required to inflate a lung region to 60% of its filling capacity.
+A time constant is the time required to inflate a lung region to 60% of its filling capacity.

 66. What is dynamic compliance?

-It is defined as the change in volume in the lungs divided by the change in transpulmonary pressure during the time required for one breath.
+Dynamic compliance is the change in lung volume divided by the change in transpulmonary pressure during one full breath cycle.

 67. What is the average respiratory rate for adults at rest?